Top Birth Injury Lawyers

 One in 33 babies born in the United States has a birth defect, according to the CDC (Center for Disease Control).

 A child’s birth defect can be caused by several factors.
-Many birth defects are caused by a parent’s exposure to chemicals or toxins (such as teratogens) during pregnancy.
+Many birth defects are caused by a parent’s exposure to chemicals or toxins (teratogens) during pregnancy.
 Parents whose child is born with a birth defect related to toxic-exposure may recover a substantial financial settlement with the help of an experienced birth defect lawyer.

-Also, the attorneys at Phillips & Paolicelli, LLP are specialists at helping families struggling with birth injury cases that may lead to babies born with Cerebral Palsy, Erb’s Palsy and other injuries caused by neglect and medical malpractice throughout the child’s birth cycle.
+Also, the attorneys at Phillips & Paolicelli, LLP are specialists at helping families struggling with birth injury cases that may lead to babies born with Cerebral Palsy, Erb’s Palsy and other injuries caused by neglect and medical malpractice throughout the child’s prenatal development and birth.

 Chemical Used in The Semiconductor Industry